viclw17/viclw17.github.io/_posts/2024-07-19-glsl-cornellbox-breakdown.md

 ```

 # rectangle.h
-Define the `Rectangle` class to prepare to draw the screen quad.
+Define the `Rectangle` class to prepare and draw the screen quad.
+This is basically the only OpenGL geometry we need to construct and send to GPU.

 ## Rectangle()
 ```c